H.R. 5476: Preparing And Retaining All (PARA) Educators Act

 H.R.
 5476 Common Questions

-States would get the federal money first.
-They would then award competitive subgrants to school districts and educational service agencies serving high-need schools, including consortia.
+States get it first, sized by their share of Title I funding.
+States then run a competition and award subgrants to school districts and educational service agencies serving high-need schools.

 Does H.R.
 5476 prioritize rural schools?

-Can the money be used for training or certifications?
+Can H.R.
+5476 money pay for training or certifications?

 Yes.
-Grants can cover mentoring, professional development, and credentials in special education, English learner support, advanced paraeducator roles, and teaching.
+Funds can cover mentoring, professional development, and credentials in special education, English learner support, advanced paraeducator roles, and a path into full teaching certification.

-The bill authorizes funding from fiscal years 2026 through 2030.
-But it does not guarantee a set amount, so Congress would still need to appropriate the money each year.
+It is authorized for fiscal years 2026 through 2030.
+But the bill names no dollar amount, so Congress would still have to appropriate money each year for it to do anything.

 Would states have to report paraprofessional pay data?

 Yes.
-States would have to file annual reports on average paraprofessional pay, wage increases, hiring, and how many workers still earn below local or statewide averages.
+States would file annual reports on average paraprofessional pay, how wages changed against their goals, and how many workers still earn below the statewide and local averages.

 Does H.R.
 5476 change collective bargaining rights?

-No. The bill says existing collective bargaining rights and labor-law procedures stay in place, so districts would still have to follow normal negotiation rules.
+No. Existing bargaining rights and labor procedures stay in place.
+Districts using the money would still have to negotiate any pay changes through the normal rules.

 Based on H.R.
 5476 bill text